project-fifo/docs/general/installation.rst

 .. note::

   - To install the release version use `VERSION=rel`
-  - To install the current ddevelopment version use `VERSION=dev`
+  - To install the current development version use `VERSION=dev`

 Configuration